Krieger-m/HashAPI/README.md

 dotnet run
 ```

-### Usage
+## Usage
 Follow the instructions displayed in the terminal.
 Continue the guided steps in the browser.

+## latest changes
+Users are now able to input strings to generate a hash-code.